 LACs gather data and information from people in their planning meetings and pass the information onto the NDIA to be turned into a plan.

-The National Disability Insurance Scheme (NDIS) is delivering the best support possible to assist people with disability in exercising their right to choice and control.
+The NDIS is delivering the best support possible to assist people with disability in exercising their right to choice and control.

-These Local Area Coordinators (LACs) are organisations with a deep understanding and knowledge of disability and its impact on individuals, families and carers.
-They have highly developed one-on-one and public communication skills, relationship building, planning, negotiation and interpersonal skills.
+LACs are organisations with a deep understanding and knowledge of disability and its impact on individuals, families and carers.
+Their staff have highly developed one-on-one and public communication skills, relationship building, planning, negotiation and interpersonal skills.

 LACs have three key roles:

 linking you to the NDIS

 providing you with information and support in the community